Trade directory · Green Bay metro · Wisconsin

 Inspection Schedule

-Rough-in inspection after installation, final inspection before system startup.
-Additional inspections required for commercial work and new construction.
+Rough-in inspection after installation before concealment, final inspection before system startup.
+48-hour notice required for inspections through Green Bay Building Inspection Department.

 §4